Los Angeles Brain Injury Lawyer

 • Socially inappropriate behavior when interacting with others

-How do you help someone with traumatic brain injury?
+How do you help someone with brain injury?

 It is difficult to see someone you love struggling with a traumatic brain injury.
 In many ways, you may feel useless or like your attempts are only angering them due to their mood swings.